HKSSY/COMP3335_GP13/wordpresssecurity/improve_system_security/step5.md

-Two Factor Authentication (2FA) is a method of securing your account.
-The benefit of this approach is to ensure that you're the only person who can access your account, even if someone knows your password.
-Before you start, you need to install an authenticator application like Google Authenticator, Authy, or Duo on your device.
+Wordfence is an endpoint firewall and malware scanner that was designed for protecting WordPress.
+Wordfence applies the newest firewall rules, malware signatures and malicious IP addresses need to keep your website safe.
+We are going to install and configure this plugin for practising how to improve the security level in WordPress.

-## Install Authentication Service on WordPress
+## Install Wordfence on WordPress

 To enable 2FA service, you need to install and activate the "Two factor Authentication" plugin on the WordPress plugin search page.